jhumelsine/jhumelsine.github.io/_posts/2024-03-12-interpreter-design-pattern-introduction.md

 I may modify this list below, but here’s what I’m currently considering as subsequent blog entries for Interpreter.
 I'll adjust and add links here when posted:
 * Domain-Specific Languages
 * A Domain-Specific Language example along the way with an arithmetic expression evaluator for rational numbers.
-This is, it will support fractions.
+That is, it will support fractions.
 * Programming Language Grammars
 * Grammars and Object-Oriented design mappings.
 I think this is where most of the elegance of the pattern resides.
 * Scanners and Parsers